or call: +1 (845) 347-8894

 Step 2: The SSP will inform advertisers about the characteristics of the website, user, and ad space.
 This information can include the website’s category, the user’s demographics, and the size and location of the ad space.

-Step 3: The SSP analyses the user’s cookies to learn more about their demographics, location, interests, and browsing behaviour.This information can be used to target ads more effectively.
+Step 3: The SSP analyzes the user’s cookies to learn about their demographics, location, interests, and browsing behavior.
+It then uses this information to target ads more effectively.

 Step 5: With a value assigned to the user, the DSP makes a bid on the ad space through RTB on the ad exchange.
 RTB is a real-time auction where advertisers compete to buy ad space.
-The advertiser who bids the highest amount will win the auction and their ad will be displayed to the user.
+The highest bidder wins the auction, and their ad will be displayed to the user.

 Step 7: The advertiser will then pay the SSP the amount they bid for the ad space.